andrewgilmartin/filehttpserver/README.md

 moving an ancient Ant build to Maven.
 That series needed a simple HTTP server to act as a Maven repository manager.

-FileHttpServer is a very simple fileonly serving HTTP server.
+FileHttpServer is a very simple file-only serving HTTP server.
 It can only GET and PUT files.
 There are no authorization or other safety limitations.
 To use, build